We do not begin with deployment.

-Electronic bug sweeps in Scotland are used to establish clarity where there is concern that conversations, meetings, or private spaces may be subject to unauthorised electronic monitoring.
+Professional electronic bug sweeps across Scotland are used to establish clarity where there is concern that conversations, meetings, or private spaces may be subject to unauthorised electronic monitoring.
 These services support informed decisions before sensitive discussions, strategic activity, or personal matters proceed, particularly where uncertainty around privacy may compromise confidence or security.

 At Dion International, electronic bug sweeps are applied selectively and proportionately.
 The objective is not to assume compromise, but to determine whether electronic monitoring devices are present and whether environments can be considered secure.

-Concerns around electronic monitoring may arise within corporate offices, private residences, vehicles, meeting rooms, or temporary locations.
+Across Scotland, including Edinburgh, Glasgow and Aberdeen, concerns around electronic monitoring may arise within corporate offices, private residences, hotels, vehicles, meeting rooms, or temporary locations.
 These concerns may follow sensitive negotiations, internal disputes, changes in personnel, or unexplained access to information that should be confidential.

 In some cases, suspicion arises from behavioural indicators or anomalies.
 In others, reassurance is sought before high-value discussions, legal matters, or confidential planning takes place.
 Not all concerns result from actual compromise, but uncertainty alone can affect trust, communication, and decision-making.